Palestinian Nakba Day Amman Jordan

 Travel is a humbling experience.
 It makes you aware of how little you know of or understand the many challenges and conflicts in our complicated world.
 Learning is a lifelong adventure, and the time spent in Jordan has been a valuable educational experience.
 In June, I leave Jordan and Amman for the city of Paphos on the alluring Mediterranean Island of Cyprus.

-I’m looking forward to walking the beautiful beaches, swimming, and snorkeling.
+I’m looking forward to walking on beautiful Cyprus beaches, swimming, and snorkeling.
 Cyprus is another location with a storied history, where my education will surely continue.